-Each year the court's Court Administrative Analyst will review the effectiveness of the court's LEP plan and update it as necessary.
+Each year the Court's Interpreter Coordinator will review the effectiveness of the Court's LEP plan and update it as necessary.
 The evaluation will include identification of any problem areas and development of corrective action strategies.
 Elements of the evaluation will include:

-- Number of LEP persons requesting court interpreters and language assistance; - Assessment of current language needs to determine if additional services or translated materials should be provided; - Solicitation and review of feedback from LEP communities within the county; - Assessment of whether court staff adequately understand LEP policies and procedures and how to carry them out; - Review of feedback from court employee training sessions; and, - Customer satisfaction feedback.
+- Number of LEP persons requesting court interpreters and language assistance - Assessment of current language needs to determine if additional services or translated materials should be provided - Solicitation and review of feedback from LEP communities within the county

+- Assessment of whether court staff adequately understand LEP policies and procedures and how to carry them out - Review of feedback from court employee training sessions - Customer satisfaction feedback

-C. Trial Court LEP Plan Coordinator:
+C. Trial Court Interpreter Coordinator:

-Robert Oliver
+Julie Oliver

-Court Administrative Analyst
+Court Operations Manager

 Superior Court of California, County of Napa

 825 Brown Street

 Napa, CA 94559

-707-299-1121

-Robert.Oliver@napacourt.com
+707-299-1151

+Julie Oliver@napa.courts.ca.gov

-D. AOC LEP Plan Coordinator:
+D. LEP Plan Revised date: May 8, 2025